Kathy Griffin: My Life on the D-List: Home media

 On March 16, 2007, Universal announced that Season 1 would be released on DVD on June 12, 2007, a week after the premiere of the third season.
 Special features include a Season 2 Sneak Peek and the special "Kathy Griffin Is...
 Not Nicole Kidman."
 On April 6, 2010, Target announced that it had partnered with cable channel Bravo to exclusively distribute its line of reality TV series on DVD, starting with Season 2, which was released on April 13, 2010, and includes webisodes as a special feature.
 Season 3 was released exclusively by Target in July 2010, as part of its partnership with Bravo.
 Bonus features include extended scenes, stand-up from Kathy, and video blogs from her assistants.
 Season 4 was also released exclusively at Target in October 2010.
 It includes all 10 episodes and unseen content.

-In December 2018 Griffin announced that the series would be made available on iTunes in the coming months.
+In December 2018, Griffin announced that the series would be made available on iTunes in the coming months.
+However, as of May, 2023 that has not come to fruition.
+On April 22, 2024, it was announced the show was airing for free on Peacock.